48-Hour Vacation By Boat

 Breakfast on the Run

 Start your day with coffee and a light breakfast (you’ll be snacking all day).
-Check out Olde Towne’s Coffee Shop on the corner of High and Middle or take a seven block walk up North Street to Starbucks and get your caffeine on!
+Check out Olde Towne’s Coffee Shop on the corner of High and Middle or take a seven block walk up High St to Cure Coffeehouse and get your caffeine on!
 After breakfast, stop by the Portsmouth Welcome Center and pick up a map for a morning of exploration.

 10:00 am